kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/Object.methods.md

 myObj.loggerB();    // 'abc'
 ```
 **getters and setters intercept property access**
+There are two kinds of object properties.
+The first kind is data properties.
+The second type of property is something new.
+It’s an accessor property.
+They are essentially functions that execute on getting and setting a value, but look like regular properties to an external code.
 JavaScript getter and setter methods are helpful in part because they offer a way to intercept property access and assignment, and allow for additional actions to be performed before these changes go into effect.
 ```javascript
 const myCat = {
   _name: 'Snickers',